polterguy/polterguy.github.io/tutorials/getting-started/index.md

 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/ldy-idQO_jA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-If you want to use Magic with SQL Server or PostgreSQL you can find recipes for this below.
+If you want to use Magic with Microsoft SQL Server or PostgreSQL you can find recipes for this below.

 * [Using Magic with Microsoft SQL Server](/tutorials/sql-server/)
 * [Using Magic with PostgreSQL](/tutorials/postgresql/)